brightway-lca/ecoinvent_interface/README.md

               'EcoinventRelease/cache/universal_matrix_export_3.7.1_apos')
 ```

 The default cache uses [platformdirs](https://platformdirs.readthedocs.io/en/latest/), and the directory location is OS-dependent.
-You can use a custom cache directory with by specifying `output_dir` when creating the `Settings` class instance.
+You can use a custom cache directory with by specifying `output_path` when creating the `Settings` class instance.

 You can work with the cache when offline: